Submit a film

 It is for the Board of Directors to decide whether or not a film that does not exactly meet this criterion may participate in the Festival.

 French films must be subtitled in English on the print.
 All subtitling expenses are to be met by the film's producer.
 Moreover, all films with dialogues in a language other than English or French will be electronically subtitled in English.
 The screening of those subtitles will be operated by the Festival service provider.

-The Board of Directors designates the eight foreign and French members of the Jury for the feature films in competition as well as its President.
+The Festival de Cannes designates the eight foreign and French members of the Jury for the feature films in competition as well as its President.

 Each Jury member votes by secret ballot.
 Decisions will be reached by an absolute majority of votes in the first two ballots and by a relative majority vote in the following ballots.
 The President and the General Director of the Festival de Cannes attend Jury deliberations but will take no part in the voting.

 The Board of Directors also designates the four members and the President of the Jury for the Cinéfondation and the short films in competition.

 No person having taken part in the production or exploitation of a film in competition may be on the Jury.